top of page

 Planners, Operators, Lodges, Group Tours and Who Does What

-If you’re planning an African safari for the first time, one of the most confusing parts isn’t choosing where to go.
+If you’re planning an African safari, one of the most confusing parts is not choosing where to go.

 It’s understanding who actually does what.